rackerlabs/support-how-to/content/cloud-servers/private-and-public-access-to-your-cloud-server.md

     server from the Internet.
--   A ServiceNet IP address that you lets you access the server from other Cloud Servers or Cloud Load Balancers in the same region over the Rackspace datacenter network.
+-   A ServiceNet IP address that you lets you access the server from other Cloud Servers or Cloud Load Balancers in the same region over the Rackspace data center network.
 Read more about [Regions](/how-to/about-regions).

 To locate the IP addresses for your Cloud Server, execute the following steps: